Key takeaways:

 - Prioritize the different sections of the business plan in turn, so you can allot time evenly and make sure none of the essential information is overlooked.

 - Show the subtasks involved for each section.
 For example, suppose your business plan includes a construction project.
-In that case, you might have to research costs, gather quotes, and look for grant opportunities before finalizing the budget for your business plan.
+In that case, you might need to research costs, gather quotes, and explore grant opportunities before finalizing the budget for your business plan.
 A Gantt chart lets you list those subtasks and even make a milestone dependent on them so you can submit a more detailed, convincing proposal in the time you have available.

 3. Product launch Gantt chart example

 Bringing a new product to market is a long process with exhaustive planning before the launch and in-depth evaluation in the months that follow.
-With a Gantt chart, you can guide your team through all the essential tasks.
+With a Gantt chart, you can guide your team through all the essential tasks, making it easy to:

-- Create clear accountability to help you collect everything you need for your product launch in good time.
-For example, by creating a shared milestone for your product development and management team or your marketing campaign manager and social media team, you can clearly define who has responsibility for each asset, so all the materials you need are created smoothly.
+- Create clear accountability to help you collect everything you need for your product launch in a timely manner.
+For example, by creating a shared milestone for your product development and management team, or for your marketing campaign manager and social media team, you can clearly define who is responsible for each asset, so all the materials you need are created smoothly.

 4. Event planning Gantt chart example